 An in-depth analysis of the role of sport in society.
-Explore sport as both affected by sociocultural forces and as affecting the basic institutions of society; family education, politics, religion and the economy.
-Examine the influence of age, gender, and race.
-Analyze contemporary controversies.
-Recommended for students in the behavioral sciences, exercise science, health, and athletics.
+This course examines sport as both affected by sociocultural forces and as affecting the basic institutions of society; family education, politics, religion and the economy.
+The influence of age gender and race will be explored as well.
+Discussion of contemporary controversies will be included.
+The course is recommended for students in the behavioral sciences, exercise science, health and athletics.
 Prerequisite: SO101 or permission of the instructor.
-Offered every other spring.
+Offered alternating spring semesters.